wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#useragent">UserAgent</a>]</td>
 <td>

-Returns a list of top user agent by hit count for a given time range and by provided tenant Id, environment Id and organization Id.
-The returned list will include top 9 user agents with the respective hit count and all the other user agents labelled as 'Other' with the respective cumulated hit count.
-If the optional field of deviceFilter is provided, the result set will be further filtered by the given device filter.
+Returns a list of top user agent by hit count within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+The result list will include top 9 user agents with the respective hit count and all the other user agents labelled as 'Other' with the respective cumulated hit count.
+Optionally, you can configure the `deviceFilter` parameter to further filter the results.

 </td>
 </tr>